-Genesis MedTech Group Raises Significant Growth Investment in Latest Round of Series B Financing
+Genesis Medtech Group Raises Significant Growth Investment In Latest Round Of Series B Financing

-SINGAPORE, May 24, 2021 /PRNewswire/ -- Genesis MedTech Group ("Genesis"), a leading medical device company, today announced it has completed its Series B round, raising significant growth financing.
+SINGAPORE, MAY 24, 2021 – Genesis MedTech Group (“Genesis”), a leading medical device company, today announced it has completed its Series B round, raising significant growth financing.
 General Atlantic, a leading global growth equity firm, led the funding with participation from CITIC Capital and others.
 The majority of shareholders from Series A followed up with additional investments.
 Lefei Sun, Managing Director and Head of Healthcare for China at General Atlantic, will join the Genesis Board of Directors.

 The funds will be used to drive the research and development of new products and the commercialization of existing products, as well as enable business expansion in emerging markets around the world.
 This acceleration in Genesis’ model is expected to enable patients and healthcare practitioners in emerging markets to access innovative medtech products that can address unmet needs faced day-to-day-Genesis’ mission since its inception in 2019.